ehvr20/ccHBGF/README.md

 # Consensus Clustering with Hybrid Bipartite Graph Formulation (HBGF)

-This repository provides an implementation of the `cc_hbgf` function, which performs consensus clustering using Hybrid Bipartite Graph Formulation (HBGF).
+This repository provides an implementation of the `ccHBGF` function, which performs consensus clustering using Hybrid Bipartite Graph Formulation (HBGF).

 ## Overview